 - Laser settings can be adjusted to suit your specific skin tone and hair colour.

 - Lasers have the capability to safely treat all skin colours, whereas IPLs can cause burn on darker skin types.

-The main difference between Laser and IPL for hair removal purposes mainly lies in the technology that each use to generate light as well as the different properties of light being used.
+The main difference between laser and IPL for hair removal lies in the technology that each use to generate light as well as the different properties of light being used.

-Laser technology is simply much more effective, and achieves substantially better results than IPL with most clients achieving optimal results of permanent hair removal of 80% or greater after 4-8 treatments.
+Laser technology is simply much more effective, and achieves substantially better results than IPL with most clients achieving optimal results of permanent hair removal of 80% or greater after four to eight treatments.

-IPL’s do however have an important place in the treatment of skin.
-IPL provides adequate treatment for skin problems such as superficial pigmentation, redness and capillaries but do not provide preferable results with hair removal.
+However, IPL machines do have an important place in the treatment of skin.
+IPL provides adequate treatment for skin problems such as superficial pigmentation, redness, and capillaries, but it is not suited to hair removal.
 In addition, these devices are not suitable for darker skin.

-- We are “Candela Certified”, ensuring maximum safety & results with our laser devices
+- We are “Candela Certified”, ensuring maximum safety and results with our laser devices.

-Unparalleled service, innovative treatment options and our affordable pricing means that effective laser hair removal treatments are now available to everyone.
+Unparalleled service and innovative treatment options mean that effective laser hair removal treatments are now available to everyone.